 Based on building security programs at 100s of organizations and interviews with dozens of security leaders, Christian provides a 6 part system for managing high performing security teams.
 This leadership framework is not based on theory, but real world experience building and managing security programs for organization across the nation.

 Burnout is too common among working people, especially those in the information security industry.
-Our idea of security is undergoing massive change and growth, and for that to be a successful process, we need people who are passionate and energized.
-This will be about how to recover from burnout and how to proactively avoid it in the future based on what has actually worked (and not worked) for me.
+Our understanding of security is undergoing massive change and growth, and for that to be a successful process, we need people who are passionate and energized.

 Computer Forensics is a relatively new field when compared to other related fields.
 By contrast, the men and women of the NTSB have been investigating air accidents for as long as there have been airplanes, and well before the advent of computers.
 Computer Intrusions and Air Disasters share a lot in common.
 While computer intrusions thankfully seldom involve loss of life or serious injury, just as with Air Disasters, they are cascade failures of people, process and technology.
 In this talk a look is taken at how Air Disasters are investigated, and how we can apply that to Computer Forensic investigations.

 In the last few years, detection of cloud misconfigurations, aka Cloud Security Posture Management, has evolved from a specialized technology into a commodity technology.
 First came the proliferation of vendors, then came native cloud provider capabilities and open-source solutions, and finally vendor consolidation and a rush to incorporate other selling points such as workload vulnerability management and nebulous support for "supply chain security".

 In this talk, we'll take a whistlestop tour of CSPM options then we'll discuss why your SIEM and CSPM should actually be one and the same.
 Wait, what?
 I thought SIEMs were dying a death?
 And why should your CloudSec team be going anywhere near your SIEM!?